RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 On Windows, you may encounter a SmartScreen warning that running the Patcher may put your PC at risk.
 This is a false positive; you can run the Patcher anyways by pressing "More info" and then "Run anyway".
 {: .notice--info}

-If you select "Japanese" on the third step, you will <b>not</b> download the Food Delivery Channel (Demae Domino's).
+If you select "Japanese" on the third step, you will <b>not</b> download the Food Channel (Demae Domino's).
 You would be required to run the Patcher a second time and select the English Translation option to do this.
 {: .notice--warning}

 1. Download the latest version of WiiLink Patcher (listed above) for your Operating System, as listed in the README.